yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * Allow Helm to manage resources
 * Allow worker nodes autoscaling
 * Allow specific users to view pods, to deploy pods, to access Kubernetes Dashboard
 * Allow cert-manager to pull and encrypt certificate
 * Allow Kubernetes to provide cloud resources, like storage or load balancer

-This is a minimal configuration and you can define more specific permissions with cluster roles or binding in the cluster.
+This is a minimal configuration and you can define more specific permissions with cluster roles and binding in the cluster.

 #### Namespaces